cap-js/docs/about/best-practices.md

 ### Push-Down to Databases

-The CAP runtimes automatically translate incomming queries from the protocol-specific query language to CQN and then to native SQL, which is finally sent to underlying databases.
-The idea is to push down queries to where the data is, and be executed there with best query optimization and late materialization.
+The CAP runtimes automatically translate incoming queries from the protocol-specific query language to CQN and then to native SQL, which is finally sent to underlying databases.
+The idea is to push down queries to where the data is, and execute them there with best query optimization and late materialization.

 ![cql-cqn.drawio](assets/cql-cqn.drawio.svg)

 CAP queries are **first-class** objects with **late materialization**.
-They are captured in CQN, kept in standard program variables, passed along as method arguments, are transformed and combined with other queries, translated to other target query languages, and finally sent to their targets for execution.
+They're captured in CQN, kept in standard program variables, passed along as method arguments, are transformed and combined with other queries, translated to other target query languages, and finally sent to their targets for execution.
 This process is similar to the role of functions as first-class objects in functional programming languages.

 ## Agnostic by Design

-In the above introductions to CAP's core concepts we learned that your domain models, as well as the services, and their implementations are **agnostic to protocols**, as well as to whether they are connected to and consume other services **locally or remotely**.
+In the preceding introductions to CAP's core concepts we learned that your domain models, as well as the services, and their implementations are **agnostic to protocols**.
+They're as well agnostic as to whether they are connected to and consume other services **locally or remotely**.

-In this chapter we'll introduce how that is complemented by CAP-level Service Integrations (→  [*The 'Calesi' Pattern*](#the-calesi-effect)) by abstractions from (low-level) interfaces to platform services and technologies, as well as abstractions from specific databases.
+In this chapter, we introduce how that is complemented by CAP-level Service Integrations (→  [*The 'Calesi' Pattern*](#the-calesi-effect)), by abstractions from (low-level) interfaces to platform services and technologies, as well as abstractions from specific databases.

 So, in total, and in effect, we'll learn: